 One way of coping is to avidly observe other children and adults and to analyze their social behavior, looking for patterns or social ‘systems’ and copying or imitating what you see and hear.
 This coping mechanism of acquiring social skills by observation and imitation is an intellectual rather than intuitive activity.
 The child or adolescent subsequently creates a social ‘mask’ and artificial persona, gradually acquiring social scripts in terms of dialogue, facial expressions, and gestures that they have observed, analyzed, and imitated.
 This coping mechanism is known by clinicians and academics as camouflaging and was first recognized as a consistent theme in the autobiographies of women who have autism, such as in Liane Holiday Willey’s seminal autobiography Pretending to be Normal.
 (Holliday Willey 1999).
 Clinicians specializing in autism also became more aware of camouflaging when observing girls and women in social situations at school and work and during a diagnostic assessment or therapy session.
-Recent research has confirmed that camouflaging is not an exclusively female phenomenon and occurs with males who have autism (Cage and Troxell-Whitman 2019; Hull et al 2020; Lai et al. 2017).
-We now know that 70% of adults who have autism consistently use camouflaging in social situations (Cage and Troxell-Whitman 2019).
+Recent research has confirmed that camouflaging is not an exclusively female phenomenon and occurs with autistic males (Cage and Troxell-Whitman 2019; Hull et al 2020; Lai et al. 2017).
+We now know that 70% of autistic adults consistently use camouflaging in social situations (Cage and Troxell-Whitman 2019).

 Camouflaging can also delay the diagnosis of autism, eliciting comments such as, ‘You’re too social to have autism’.
 This will delay and inhibit self-understanding and self-acceptance (Bargiela, Steward and Mandy 2016).
 A delay in confirming the diagnosis will also delay access to appropriate support networks and services, and understanding by family and friends.